-Upon Ms incorporation, the employees of X, Y, and Z became employees of M. Even though M was arguably the continuing or "successor employer" for purposes of IRC §3121(a), the IRS ruled that the employees of X, Y, and Z would not continue to have Social Security coverage following their transfer to M, unless M itself filed Form SS-15 and Form SS-15a.
-The employees of X, Y, and Z were considered to have terminated their employment with the previous hospitals and to have become employees of M upon its incorporation S.
+Upon M's incorporation, the employees of X, Y, and Zbecame employees of M. Even though M was arguably the continuing or successor employer under IRC section 3121(a), the IRS ruled that the employees of X, Y, and Zwould not continue to have Social Security coverage following their transfer to M, unless M itself filed forms SS-15 and SS-15a.
+The employees of X, Y, and Z were considered to have terminated their employment with the previous hospitals and to have become employees of M upon its incorporation.10

-In our audit, the workers contracted to perform specific grant work obtained by the foundation (an instrumentality of the state), instead of maintaining their status as employees of the university.
-The university employees were covered under a Section 218 Agreement, the foundation's employees were not.
-Once the foundation changed its status from a state-reimbursed corporation to a non-state reimbursed corporation, the employees who worked for the foundation ceased to be employees of the university.
-They therefore also ceased to be covered under the Section 218 Agreement made by the university.
+In our audit, the workers contracted to perform grant work obtained by the foundation (an instrumentality of the state), instead of maintaining their status as employees of the university.
+The university employees were covered under a section 218 agreement; the foundation's employees were not.
+Once the foundation changed its status from a state-reimbursed corporation to a non-statereimbursed corporation, the employees who worked for the foundation ceased to be employees of the university.
+They also ceased to be covered under the section 218 agreement made by the university.

-C. Are Workers Members Of A State Maintained Retirement System Comparable To Social Security?
+Are Workers Members of a State Maintained Retirement System That is Comparable to Social Security?

-IRC \$3121(b)(7) excepts from "employment" services performed in the employ of a state, a political subdivision of a state, or any instrumentality that is wholly owned by a State or political subdivision.
-For services performed after July 1, 1991, though, IRC \$3121(b)(7)(F) generally applies the FICA exemption only to individuals who are members of retirement systems of such states, political subdivisions, or instrumentalities.
+IRC section 3121(b)(7) excepts from employment services performed in the employ of a state, a political subdivision of a state, or any instrumentality that is wholly owned by a state or political subdivision.
+For services performed after July 1, 1991, though, IRC section 3121(b)(7)(F) generally applies the FICA exemption only to individuals who are members of retirement systems of those states, political subdivisions, or instrumentalities.

-Treasury Reg. §31.3121(b)(7)-2(d) explains what constitutes "membership in a retirement system" for purposes of IRC §3121(b)(7)(F).
-An employee participating in a retirement system of his or her employer must be a qualified participant in the system in order to be considered a member of the retirement system.
-Generally, an employee will be considered a qualified participant if the employee accrues a benefit or receives an allocation under the retirement system sufficient to satisfy the minimum retirement benefit requirement.14 that employees must be fully vested in the retirement benefit provided by the employer in order to be considered a member of the employer's retirement system.15 If the benefit provided to part-time, seasonal, or temporary employees under an employer's retirement system is not fully vested or non-forfeitable, the services of such employees will be considered employment for FICA purposes.
-The employee's benefit will be considered nonforfeitable if, on account of separation from service or death, the employee is unconditionally entitled to a singlesum distribution equal to 7.5% of the employee's compensation over the period of covered service, plus interest.
+Treas. reg. section 31.3121(b)(7)-2(d) explains what constitutes membership in a retirement system under IRC section 3121(b)(7)(F).
+An employee participating in a retirement system of his or her employer must be a qualified participant in the system to be considered a member of the retirement system.
+Generally, an employee will be considered a qualified participant if the employee accrues a benefit or receives an allocation under the retirement system sufficient to satisfy the minimum retirement benefit requirement.11 or is non-forfeitable, the services of those employees will be considered employment for FICA purposes.
+The employee's benefit will be considered non-forfeitable if, because of separation from service or death, the employee is unconditionally entitled to a single-sum distribution equal to 7.5 percent of the employee's compensation, plus interest, over the period of covered service.